rongbin666/glitter-sdk-py/README.rst

-:Info: See `the glitter site`_  for more information.
-See `glitter-sdk-py`_ for the latest source.
+:Info: See `our website`_  for more information.
+See `glitter-sdk-py`_ for the latest source..
-:Documentation: Available at `glitter-sdk.readthedocs.io`_
+:Documentation: Available at `glitter-sdk-py.readthedocs.io`_
-:Author: ted
+:Author: Glitter Protocol

 .. contents:: Table of Contents